stevenmcsorley/weather-app/README.md

 1. Clone the repository:
 2. Install dependencies:
-3. Seeding and intialising the db happens automatically when the app is started.
+3. Seeding and initialising the db happens automatically when the app is started.

 ## Development